lelylan/lelylan/README.md

 | `REDIS_URL` | Background Job Redis URL |
 | `REDIS_RATE_LIMIT_URL=redis://<user>:<pass>@<host>:<port>/` | Late Limit Redis URL |

-We are studying solutions like Docker, Mesos, and Ansible to simplify the installation process.
-If you are experimenting in the same area, [get in touch](http://dev.lelylan.com/support) with us.
+We are studying solutions such as Docker, Mesos, and Ansible to simplify the installation process.
+If you are experimenting in the same area get in touch with [lelylan team](http://dev.lelylan.com/api).

 ## Roadmap

-The Roadmap provides description of items that the project decided to prioritize.
-This should serve as a reference point for Lelylan contributors to understand where the project is going, and help determine if a contribution could be conflicting with some longer terms plans.
+The Roadmap provides the description of the items that the project has decided to concentrate on.
+It should serve as a reference point for Lelylan contributors to understand where the project is going, and helps to determine whether a contribution could be conflicting considering the future goals.

 The fact that a feature isn't listed here doesn't mean that a patch for it will automatically be refused (we also miss important things).
-We are always happy to receive patches for new cool features we haven't thought about, or didn't judge priority.
-However understand that such patches might take longer for us to review.
+We are always happy to receive patches for new cool features that we haven't thought about, or didn't consider as a priority.
+Nevertheless understand that such patches might take longer for us to review.

 Checkout the [roadmap](/ROADMAP.md) to see our near future goals.